OTMaC/otmac.github.io/content/_index.md

 The competition is open to all students who have not yet graduated high school and those that live in Ottawa.

-2023 will be the first year this competition will be running, so there is no archive of past problems.
+2024 will be the first year this competition will be running, so there is no archive of past problems yet.
 However, keep checking this website as we will upload sample problems!